Weekly Meal Prep: Chicken Salad Recipes & Produce Tips – up your Meal Prep game with easy recipes, tips, and weekly meal prep guides!

 This week I’m sharing my #1 favorite Meal Prep tip/recipe along with some suggestions for how to prep and store produce.

-#1 Meal Prep Tip
+#1 Tip & Meal Prep Chicken Salad Recipes

 Make a big batch of protein for lunches/meals throughout the week!
 I like to use my Instant Pot, but a slow cooker works too.
 Shredded chicken is my go-to, but pulled pork or ground beef are fabulous choices too.
 I start by throwing 5-6 chicken breasts into the Instant Pot with a little broth or water and usually some garlic.
 This gets shredded and made into chicken salad for lunch all week long.
 It’s also great to have on hand for other last minutes recipes like tacos, soup, or a salad add-in.

 Check out the instructions here which includes my two favorite chicken salad recipes, Buffalo Chicken Salad and Curry Chicken Salad.
 These are both Paleo/Whole30 friendly, seriously satisfying, and perfect for easy lunches.
+Here’s two more super popular meal prep chicken salad recipes for using the shredded chicken: Whole30 Rosemary Chicken Salad and Asian Chicken Chopped Salad.

 Meal Prepping Produce – Top Five Tips